- People with a shopping addiction get a high from buying things.

-Shopping addiction is also known as compulsive-buying disorder or compulsive shopping.
-It affects about six percent of the U.S. population.
-While many people enjoy shopping or treat it as a recreational activity, compulsive shopping is a mental health disorder and can cause severe consequences for the addict.
+Shopping addiction, also known as compulsive buying disorder, or compulsive shopping, affects about 18 million adults in the United States.
+It’s described as the compulsion to spend money, regardless of need or financial means.
+While many people enjoy shopping as a treat or as a recreational activity, compulsive shopping is a mental health disorder and can cause severe consequences.

 - shop to cope with stress